Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 Here's an intuitive explanation of why it fails:

 - If you want a vegetable and I give you a carrot, you'll be happy.
 - If you want a function which works on all vegetables and I give you a tool which only works on carrots, you'll be disappointed.

 This is why mypy rejects the second example (with `vegetable_func`) but not the first (with just `vegetable`).

 More technically, the reason we can't assign `Callable[[Carrot], None]` to `Callable[[Vegetable], None]` is that `Callable` is [contravariant](https://mypy.readthedocs.io/en/stable/generics.html#variance-of-generics) in its parameters: just because `A` is a subtype of `B` doesn't mean that `Callable[[A], ...]` is a subtype of `Callable[[B], ...]`.
 In fact, `Callable[[B], ...]` is a subtype of `Callable[[A], ...]`!

 But why does this matter?
 We'll now look at a situation where this issue can arise, and we'll learn about what to do about it.
-By the end, you'll no longer fear type checker error messages related to variance!
+By the end, you'll no longer fear type checker error messages related to variance.

 ## How it might happen